kyma-project/kyma/docs/04-operation-guides/troubleshooting/sec-02-oauth2-protected-apirules.md

 ## Symptom

-If you use Kyma 2.0 in the evaluation profile, you could lose access to your OAuth2 procted API Rules.
+If you upgraded to Kyma 2.0 and use the evaluation profile, you could lose access to your OAuth2 procted API Rules.
 You may get the 401 Unauthorized with "client_id unknown" error when fetching a token for your OAuth2Clients.

 ## Cause